capogreco/quartz_test/content/literature/How to Make Art at the End of the World.md

 - Shotwell, Alexis, _Against Purity: Living Ethically in Compromised Times_ (University of Minnesota Press, 2016)

-Not only does the [[Vitruvian Man]] not exist, but the illusion of rationality, independence, etc. implied therein actively shields our complicity from scrutiny.
+Not only does the [[Vitruvian man]] not exist, but the illusion of rationality, independence, etc. implied therein actively shields our complicity from scrutiny.

 > The arts ... offer modes of sensuous, aesthetic attunement, and work as a conduit to focus attention, elicit public discourse, and shape cultural imaginaries.
 "How might the world be organised differently?" is a question that matters urgently, and it is a question that art - particularly art attuned to human and more-than-human social justice - asks in generative and complex ways. (p 16)